kanha95/HPC-IIT-Delhi/README.md

 Basic Things to Know about IIT Delhi HPC:
 > There are several nodes or machines in the HPC cluster.
 Each GPU node/machine has 2 gpus.
 Each CPU node/machine has 1 cpu.
 So if you wish to request for 4 gpus then you have to request for 2 nodes.
 For the CPU case, we don't request for CPU directly, instead we request for cores.
 Each CPU node has some number of cores.
 You just request for some cores.
 Say 1 cpu node has 12 cores and you requested for 8 cores, then 8 cores out of 12 will be allocated to you.
 You can see the hardware details [here](http://supercomputing.iitd.ac.in/?info) and as per your requirement request accordingly.
 I will be describing some more details in below examples.

+*Note*
+* I assume you are familar with basic linux commands before diving into the world of HPC
+* If not then do read about cd, mkdir, rm, cp, mv, man, chmod, chown, ifconfig, ls, cat, clear commands.
+These are basics and i feel it would be enough.

 *Getting Login Access*
 * Get HPC Access from here https://userm.iitd.ac.in/usermanage/hpc.html
 * They would mail you once everything is ready.